HL7/US-Core/source/pages/_includes/us-core-documentreference-search.md

 Example: see [$docref operation]

-*Support:* Mandatory to support response to operation.
+*Support:* Mandatory to support search by $docref operation.

-*Implementation Notes:* Search for CCD document from the last encounter and MAY search for other document types from the last encounter as well.
-Fetches a bundle of DocumentReference resources for the specified patient.
-The document itself is retrieved using the link provided from the DocumentQuery search results.
+*Implementation Notes:* This operation returns DocumentReference resources.
+The document itself is retrieved using the link provided in the `DocumentReference.content.attachment.url` element.

 {% include link-list.md %}